3bit/setup-hcloud/README.md

 There is an optional parameter `hcloud-version` to setup a specific version of hcloud.
 The default value for `hcloud-version` is `latest`, which will resolve to the version https://github.com/hetznercloud/cli/releases/latest points to.

+The environment variable `HCLOUD_TOKEN` is required for hcloud to work properly.
+More info can be found [here](https://github.com/hetznercloud/cli/blob/master/README.md).

 Basic - setup the latest version:
 ```yaml
 steps: